 Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

-You've only worked for a company for one year, so what's an appropriate raise to expect?
-Should you ask for a raise or just see what happens?
+You've only worked for a company for one year, so what raise will you get?
+Should you ask for the raise or just see what happens?

-Use this first-year milestone to evaluate your career by:
+Use this first-year milestone to evaluate your career by doing the following.

 - Gather data about your performance.

-- Go through the process of updating your resume with the accomplishments from the new company, even if you don't intend to leave anytime soon.
+- Go through the process of updating your resume with your accomplishments, even if you don't intend to leave anytime soon.

-This article will help you take steps to put you in the best position to secure a raise.
+This article will help you take steps to put yourself in the best position to secure a raise.
 You'll also learn what raises and promotions are typical after the first year at a company.

 When to Ask for a Raise During Your First Year

 In large and medium-sized businesses, there is usually a year-end performance review.
-This period is not always likely to line up perfectly with your start date.
+This period won't line up perfectly with your start date.
 You will probably go into your first performance review with less than a year of experience and be wondering if you will get a raise this time.
-By your second performance review you have with that company you will have more than a year under your belt.
+By your second performance review you have with that company, you will have more than a year under your belt.